Circumcision Phimosis

 Preputial Plasty

 A minor surgical procedure performed as a day surgery under local anaesthetics and twilight sedation.
-It involves making a cut through the constrictive band of the foreskin.
-The restricted band released and the cut/incision is closed in a special way to prevent future constriction.
+It involves cutting through the constrictive band of the foreskin.
+The restricted band is released, and the cut/incision is closed to prevent future constriction.
 This procedure allows the prepuce to be retained.
 It takes 45min.

 Circumcision